 This demands a high level of comfort.
 We have designed flexure functional zones on knees and elbows for the models mediven 550 Leg, mediven cosy and mediven 550 Arm, which make the therapy even more pleasant.
 The tried and trusted ellipses (Y-sweeping) ensure more comfort, particularly for patients that need to hold their arm(s) or leg(s) in a bent position permanently.
 Such as wheelchair users, for example.

-To also optimally treat additional illnesses, there are also ease zones for hallux valgus and varus toe.
+For patients with hallux valgus and varus toe we offer special ease zones.
 They reduce the pressure on the affected areas that are often painful.

 Flexure functional zone knee: More freedom of movement